let4be/crusty/README.md

   There is additional challenge of domain discovery deduplication in multi-node setups, - right now we dedup locally and on click-house(AggregatingMergeTree) but the more nodes we add the less efficient local deduplication becomes

-  In big setups a dedicated dedup layer might be required, alternatively one might try to simply push overflowing deduplication job to clickhouse by creating more shards
+  In big setups a dedicated dedup layer might be required, alternatively one might try to simply push overflowing deduplication jobs to clickhouse by creating more shards

 - Basic politeness